Interactive Table Visualization with lc_table_*

 Improving Readability:

-• Add desktopVerticalPadding and mobileVerticalPadding to create space below data rows
+• Add desktopVerticalPadding and mobileVerticalPadding to create space in both headers and data rows

 • Start with values like “8”, “10”, or “12” pixels